 If you are responding to any of the consultation questions above, please complete the following questions.
 This information will help us to process the consultation responses and to keep in touch.

+About you

+- a) Your name:

+- b) Email address:

+- c) Postal address (a postal address is only required if no email address is provided).

+- d) Are you a Jersey resident?
+Please tick:

+Yes No

+- e) If no, where are you resident?

+- f) Are you responding in your personal capacity?
+Please tick:

+Yes

+No

+If you are responding to any of the consultation questions above, please complete the following questions.
+This information will help us to process the consultation responses and to keep in touch.

+a) Are you responding as an official representative of an organisation or group?
+Please tick:

+Yes No

+b) If yes, is that organisation or group:

+-

+i.
+A group that supports Islanders with a

+disability, impairment or long-term

+condition

-Please note we will not share your personal details.
-About you Your name: a) Email address: b) c) Postal address (a postal address is only required if no email address is provided).
-Are you a Jersey resident?
-Please tick: d) Yes No If no, where are you resident? e) f) Are you responding in your personal capacity?
-Please tick: Yes No Are you responding as an official representative of an organisation or group?
-Please tick: g) Yes No h) If yes, is that organisation or group: A group that supports Islanders with a disability, impairment or longterm condition a faith group or religious organisation ii. iii. other (please state): Publication of responses Consultation responses may be made public (for example sent to interested parties on request, quoted in a published report, reported in the media etc.).
+ii. a faith group or religious organisation

+iii. other (please state):

+Publication of responses

+Consultation responses may be made public (for example sent to interested parties on request, quoted in a published report, reported in the media etc.).
 Please indicate which one of the following three options applies to you.

+Option 1

+You agree that your comments may be made

+public and attributed to you

+Option 2

+You agree that your comments may be made

+public but not attributed to you (i.e. anonymous)

+Option 3

-Option 1 You agree that your comments may be made public and attributed to you Option 2 You agree that your comments may be made public but not attributed to you (i.e. anonymous) Option 3 You do not want your comments made public.
+You do not want your comments made public.